AndreBaltazar8/ablac/README.md

 ## Development

-The development shell pins nixpkgs and the complete compiler toolchain.
-Install Nix, then enter the environment and build the seed compiler:
+The development shell pins nixpkgs and the native LLVM toolchain.
+Install Nix, then enter the environment and build the compiler:

 ```sh
 nix-shell